Test Detail

 Q. What is osteoporosis?

 Osteoporosis is a condition of fragile bones with increased susceptibility to fracture.
-Vitamin D and calcium deficiency are some of the leading causes of osteoporosis.
+Vitamin D and calcium deficiency are one of the leading causes of osteoporosis.
 Other risk factors can be genetics, lack of exercise, personal history of fracture as an adult, cigarette smoking, excessive alcohol consumption, history of rheumatoid arthritis, low body weight, and family history of osteoporosis.
 Usually, osteoporosis does not manifest itself until bone fractures occur.
-X-rays and bone mineral density tests can help diagnose osteoporosis.
+X-rays and bone mineral density test can help diagnose osteoporosis.

 + more